 If you are concerned about an AU student, this page will help you locate some good resources for support.
 You may be a a faculty or staff member, parent, friend, or roommate who is worried about a student in distress.
 These resources can help you recognize signs and causes of distress, and discuss how you can encourage a student to get help.

-Whether you are concerned for yourself or someone else, this collection of self-help resources covers a wide range of topics including depression, eating disorders, anxiety, medications, etc.
+Whether you are concerned for yourself or someone else, this collection of mental health resources covers a wide range of topics including depression, eating disorders, anxiety, medications, etc.